 You have complete control over the recipes that you choose to follow and the portion sizes that you serve up.
 This will lead to a much healthier diet and will reduce the risk of obesity and the medical conditions that come with it.
 Cooking at home can also boost your mental health.
 For more information, read our list of the top 6 mental health benefits of cooking.

 2. Happy Happy Happy

 Cooking the perfect meal is going to bring a smile to your face.
-You could be in a foulest of moods beforehand but once you taste your food and see the reactions of your loved ones eating it, your frown will be turned upside-down.
+You could be in the foulest of moods beforehand, but once you taste your food and see the reactions of your loved ones eating it, your frown will be turned upside-down.

 There have been studies which suggest cooking is a therapeutic activity.
 According to the Like to Cook blog, this is because: